muquit/grabc/README.md

-A simple program to determine the color string in hex by clicking on a pixel.
+A command line tool for X Window System to identify the color string in hex by clicking on a pixel.

   When this program is run, the mouse pointer is grabbed and changed to a cross hair and when the mouse is clicked, the color of the clicked